-- 4.3.1 Pre-flight control actions If present at takeoff, an OO shall confirm pilot name(s) and the glider flown.
+4.3.1 Pre-flight control actions If present at takeoff, an OO shall confirm pilot name(s) and the glider type and registration flown.
 If this is not possible, an OO shall seal each FR (or PR) to the glider.
-In either case, and for each FR or PR, an OO must perform the control actions required and, for motor gliders, verify the means used to detect MoP use. - Ref: FR approval documents and SC3C-7.3a; 2.2.6 & 2.4.7 for badges; 3.3 & 3.3.4 for records. - 4.3.2.
+An FR permanently mounted in an instrument panel with cables and pitot/static tubes attached behind the panel and inaccessible to the pilot in flight, can be considered to be sealed to the airframe.
+In either case, and for each FR or PR, an OO must perform the control actions required and, for motor gliders, verify the means used to detect MoP use.

+Ref: FR approval docu-ments and SC3C-7.3a.

+- 4.3.2.
 Independent evidence Evidence is required that is independent of any FR/PR to confirm the time and location of take-off, pilot name(s), and glider ID.
 For a Silver/Gold duration flight controlled by the continual attention of an OO, this OO must also witness and certify the times of release and landing (see 4.4.2d certificate). - 4.3.3 Post-flight control actions For each FR (or PR), an OO shall inspect any seals applied before take-off and perform or supervise data transfer.
 Claim submission shall be performed by that OO or another qualified person who shall submit: - The original data on the memory device as soon as possible after landing.
 This must include the .igc file and the device file in its original format (if different).
-The claim shall include a copy of the calibration certificate for each .igc file submitted for analysis. - The appropriate claim form(s), including OO's evidence that any manually recorded times and locations for the flight correspond to the equivalent FR/PR data. - 4.3.4 Data analyst A person approved by the NAC shall perform data analysis as follows: - a.
+The claim shall include a copy of the calibration certificate for each .igc file submitted for analysis. - The appropriate claim form(s), including OO's evidence that any manually recorded times and locations for the flight correspond to the equivalent FR/PR data. - 4.3.4 Data analyst A person approved by the NAC shall perform data analysis to ensure that the claim meets the requirements of the Sporting Code including: - a.
+Confirm the security of each file using the appropriate IGC-approved validation program and verify continuity of flight.
 The .igc file(s) for the claimed flight(s) must be the one(s) originally transferred from the FR or PR.
-The .igc file from any recording device that does not have a sufficient approval level for the claim being made shall be disregarded when performing the data analysis.
-Confirm the security of each file using the appropriate validation program and verify continuity of flight. - b.
+The file from any recording device that does not have a sufficient approval level for the claim being made shall be disregarded.
+Validation guidance is given in SC3C, Appendix 7. - b.
 Achieved way point fixes shall be determined from the FR or PR evidence.
 When multiple devices are used and discrepancies exist, 4.3.5 shall apply.
-Any measurement or calculation inaccuracy related to the flight data is to be interpreted to the maximum disadvantage of the pilot. - Analysis guidance is given in SC3C-10. - c.
+Any measurement or calculation inaccuracy related to the flight data is to be interpreted to the maximum disadvantage of the pilot.
+Analysis guidance is given in SC3C-10. - c.
 For badge and distance record claims the pressure altitude shall be corrected for instrument error by applying the calibration data as appropriate.
 When absolute altitude is to be determined for a record claim, pressure altitudes must also be corrected for non-standard atmospheric pressure.
 Guidance is given in SC3C 3.5 and 3.6.